 - a concern about the appearance of your skin

-- interrupting your ability to perform routine tasks
+- interruption in your ability to perform routine tasks

-- a worsening rash that isn’t responding to treatment
+- a worsening rash that is not responding to treatment

 Both ringworm and psoriasis can be effectively managed and treated.
 Currently, psoriasis cannot be cured, but treatments can help reduce symptoms.

 Ringworm treatments can eliminate the infection.
 This will reduce the chances that you can transfer the fungus to other people.